CharlieS540/MS1-Junior-Club/README.md

 * Table to show the events date, time, price and activities involved.
 * A small paragraph about the organisation.
 * Contact information for the organisers.
-* Image from the organiser showcasing their events or and athlete that has attended.
+* Image from the organiser showcasing their events or an athlete that has attended.

 ### Gallery Page